nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Data storage

-GamerBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+GamerBook data is saved automatically as a JSON file at the location `[JAR file location]/data/addressbook.json`.

-GamerBook data are saved in the hard automatically after any command that changes the data.
+GamerBook data is saved automatically after any command that changes the data.

-GamerBook data are loaded from `[JAR file location]/data/addressbook.json` automatically when you open the app.
+GamerBook data is loaded from `[JAR file location]/data/addressbook.json` automatically when you open the app.

 <br>

 ### Editing the data file

-GamerBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+GamerBook data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json` after every command.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>